Ms Stephanie Dotto

 Biography

-I am an American writer and researcher based in South West London with a keen interest in fabulism, folklore and speculative fiction.
+I am an American writer and researcher with a keen interest in fabulism, folklore and issues of gender in modern-day fairy tales.

-I did both my undergraduate and postgraduate degrees in Creative Writing, first at Cal State Northridge in Los Angeles and then at Kingston University where I received my MFA.
-During that time, I published several short stories and poems and produced a large chunk of my novel, which I am currently in the process of finishing.
-As a writer, I have always drawn inspiration from folklore, often blurring the boundaries between reality and the inherently strange as a means of making sense of changing world.
+I did my undergraduate and postgraduate degrees in Creative Writing, first at California State University Northridge in Los Angeles and then at Kingston University where I received my MFA.
+During that time, I published several short stories and poems and produced a large chunk of my novel, which I am currently finishing.
+I have always drawn inspiration from folklore, often blurring the boundaries between reality and the inherently strange as a means of making sense of a changing world.

-Now, I'm am thrilled to be embarking on my PhD at Kingston University, focusing on gender constructs and the role of the trickster in American folklore—both indigenous and contemporary—as a means of addressing issues of marginalisation, ecofeminism and political discord.
+Now, I'm am thrilled to be embarking on my PhD at Kingston University, focusing on female identity politics and fabulist writing as a means of exploding the masculine narrative of what it means to live in a woman's body.

 Areas of research interest